oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 ## Introduction

 IOTA [mainnet](root://getting-started/1.1/networks/mainnet.md) and [devnet](root://getting-started/1.1/networks/devnet.md) are public IOTA Networks where you can develop permissionless applications based on the Tangle.
 However, there can be situations where you would like to run a [Private IOTA Network](root://compass/1.0/overview.md) (Private Tangle) so that only a limited set of stakeholders or nodes can participate.
 To support the IOTA Community working on these kind of scenarios, a set of Docker-based tools and pre-configured setups allow the deployment of a ([hornet-based](https://github.com/gohornet/hornet)) Private Tangle in **"one click"**.
-These tools are publicly available at the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository.
-In addition, the IOTA Foundation has integrated them to be ready to be used on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08M4933Y3/) and, in the future, on other Cloud marketplaces.
+These tools are publicly available in the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository.
+Additionally, the IOTA Foundation has integrated them for use in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08M4933Y3/) and, in the future, on other Cloud marketplaces.

 ## MVP Deployment Architecture of a Private Tangle